AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md

 >
 >This console is *only* available in the online Adobe Experience Manager (AEM) as a Cloud Service.

-## Basic Structure and Handling of Content Fragment Models in the Content Fragments Console {#basic-structure-handling-content-fragment-models-console}
+### Basic Structure and Handling of Content Fragment Models in the Console {#basic-structure-handling-content-fragment-models-console}

 ![Content Fragments console - Managing Content Fragment Models](assets/cf-managing-content-fragment-models.png)